IFRCGo/ecv-toolkit/README.md

 ### Project overview

 The intention of this project is to deliver the toolkit as a static HTML website, PDF, and as an offline Android app from a single source of data/content.
 The content is stored in plain text files in the 'app/\_disease', 'app/\_action', and 'app/\_message' directories.
 Site translations are stored in plain text files in the 'app/\_data' folder.
 The website is built using [Jekyll](https://jekyllrb.com/).
-The plan for the Android app is to embed the website files within a simple webview app, so that the phone can open the website using the stored files, instead of connecting to the web.
 PDFs will be generated via a TBD javascript library.

+The automated deployment process also creates the `_android` branch which is bundled Adobe PhoneGap using their PG Build App.
+You can download an .apk file to install the website for offline access on an Android device [here](https://build.phonegap.com/apps/3033001/share).

 ### The toolkit